I started Set expectations low-ish

 - Going into holidays and other classic gift-receiving occasions with modest expectations can save you from that desire to treat yourself afterward.
 I see the advertising starting Christmas Day at about noon (or earlier if you've opened the Christmas paper with breakfast): “Get what was missing under the tree!”
 I've felt the desire myself to go out and spend when my parents/boyfriend/husband failed to get me the moon.
 In the past few years, with my husband overseas for Christmas, I've known what I was getting as soon as I got his big box of gifts to wrap for me and the boys (international customs is terrible for surprises).
 Instead of ruining the moment, it allowed me to pretend delight when I opened the gifts along with the boys — and in knowing what I was opening, I actually felt delight.
 And I had no desire to shop on “Boxing Day,” nor the day afterward.

 - Associate with people who expect the same things you do.
-If the expectation amongst your group of friends is that everyone goes out to a four-star restaurant on New Year's Eve, followed by tickets to a concert and visit to a bar where you'll toast one another, buying rounds of pricey Scotch, well, you'll always be disappointed if you can't afford it.
+If the expectation amongst your group of friends is that everyone goes out to a four-star restaurant on New Year's Eve, followed by tickets to a concert and visit to a bar where you'll toast one another, buying rounds of pricey Scotch, well, .
 If your friends expect that you all will send your kids to private school, you'll feel that you're a failure if you can't (or don't want to) spend your money that way.

 I've come to hang out with friends who expect to go shopping at thrift stores together and meet for coffee at my dining room table (way cheaper than the coffee shop!).
 I'm thinking about inviting some families over for a fondue party for New Year's.
 We'll toast with apple cider.
 Cheers!